TungLe0319/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->
 ```
 if a container has display:flex property applied to it
-it's children node can be alligned into rows and columns
+it's children node can be aligned into rows and columns sharing the width of their parent container

 ```